-One of the most overlooked functions of the Operating Agreement is to set forth the actual ownership stakes that the members have in the LLC.
-This is commonly achieved by a "Schedule" in the rear of the Operating Agreement that breaks down the member names, the initial amount of capital they invested into the LLC, and the percentage interest each member actually owns in the LLC.
-Unlike a corporation that often has share certificates evidencing ownership, LLC's can and often do rely on the schedule in the Operating Agreement to set forth the relative interests of the members.
+One of the most overlooked functions of the operating agreement is to set forth the actual ownership stakes that the members have in the LLC.
+This is commonly achieved by a "schedule" in the rear of the operating agreement that breaks down the member names, the initial amount of capital they invested into the LLC, and the percentage interest each member actually owns in the LLC.
+Unlike a corporation that often has share certificates evidencing ownership, LLC's can and often do rely on the schedule in the operating agreement to set forth the relative interests of the members.

 Most startups have broad statements as to the LLC's purpose.
-Usually, an Operating Agreement states that the LLC can engage in any "lawful" purpose.
+Usually, an operating agreement states that the LLC can engage in any "lawful" purpose.
 However, there are times when specificity is called for.
-For example, if the LLC is being used as a fund raising vehicle for the development of one real estate property, that may be specified in the Operating Agreement.
+For example, if the LLC is being used as a fund raising vehicle for the development of one real estate property, that may be specified in the operating agreement.
 Hence, in particular cases, it may make sense to limit the activities in which the LLC is permitted to engage.

-Allocation and Distributions of Profits and Losses.
+Allocation and distributions of profits and losses.

 Unlike a corporation, the equity a member has in the LLC and the amount of profits or losses that member is entitled to receive can be different.
 In contrast, in a corporation, a 50% shareholder would usually receive 50% of the profits of the corporation automatically.
-However, in an LLC, a member with a 50% Membership Interest could be configured to receive only 10% of the LLC's profits/losses, which is something that can be specified and agreed to in the operating agreement.
+However, in an LLC, a member with a 50% membership interest could be configured to receive only 10% of the LLC's profits/losses, which is something that can be specified and agreed to in the operating agreement.

-Special Duties and Restrictions.
+Special duties and restrictions.

-Voting Rights and Mechanics.
+Voting rights and mechanics.

-LLCs can have a dedicated management team, whose powers can be proscribed in the Operating Agreement.
-Managers are often a hybrid between a CEO and a Director overlooking the "big ticket" strategic decisions affecting the LLC and its day to day operations.
+LLCs can have a dedicated management team, whose powers can be proscribed in the operating agreement.
+Managers are often a hybrid between a CEO and a director overlooking the "big ticket" strategic decisions affecting the LLC and its day to day operations.
 LLCs that have managers often delegate those roles to the managers, while the non-managing members have a passive role in the LLC.
-The Operating Agreement will, among other things, set forth the Manager selection and removal procedure as well as procedures that govern their management practices.
+The operating agreement will, among other things, set forth the manager selection and removal procedure as well as procedures that govern their management practices.

 Unlike corporations, which usually have statutory obligations to have meetings at multiple levels, LLCs in NY have a default annual meeting rule, unless the members agree otherwise.
-The Operating Agreement often sets out a basic framework for the members to call meetings to address LLC business or call a vote on certain matters.
-In addition, the Operating agreement will also commonly set forth how the meeting is actually called and how participation takes place (e.g., in person and/or telephone).
+The operating agreement often sets out a basic framework for the members to call meetings to address LLC business or call a vote on certain matters.
+In addition, the operating agreement will also commonly set forth how the meeting is actually called and how participation takes place (e.g., in person and/or telephone).

 Dissolution of the LLC.

 Few want to address the possibility of having to "dissolve".
-However, relying on State law alone can be disastrous.
-Rather, the partners should make sure the Operating Agreement sets forth the scenarios in which the LLC can or should be dissolved and the timing and mechanism to do so.
-Often the two major triggers are the unanimous consent of the Members or by application to a court for a judicial decree.
-However, many ventures have unique needs that may demand a different approach, which should also be dictated in the Operating Agreement.
+However, relying on state law alone can be disastrous.
+Rather, the partners should make sure the operating agreement sets forth the scenarios in which the LLC can or should be dissolved and the timing and mechanism to do so.
+Often the two major triggers are the unanimous consent of the members or by application to a court for a judicial decree.
+However, many ventures have unique needs that may demand a different approach, which should also be dictated in the operating agreement.